-The Institute for Supply Management releases at 1400 GMT (10 a.m.
-EDT) its August manufacturing index.
-Economists in a Reuters survey expect a reading of 53.0 versus 55.5 in July.
+Institute for Supply Management releases its January manufacturing index at 1500 GMT.
+Economists in a Reuters survey expect a reading of 58.0 versus 58.5 in December.